code4ref/code4ref.github.io/pure.md

 ![Image](PureImages/05_Media.png)

-Add **Contributors**. **Developer** is likely the most useful role; **Author** may be suitable for writers od documentation.
+Add **Contributors**. **Developer** is likely the most useful role; **Author** may be suitable for writers of documentation.
 There is no suitable role for maintainers, testers etc. - you should use **Other**.

 ![Image](PureImages/06_FindAuthor.png)